 Board meetings are scheduled for the first and third Thursday of every month.

-To have a notification sent to you when new agendas, past meeting minutes, or cancellations and postponements are posted, please fill out the form at the bottom of this page.
+To have a notification sent to you when new agendas, past meeting minutes, or cancellations and postponements are posted, please fill out the form below.

 Please fill out this form to receive an email when new board of directors agendas, past meeting minutes, cancellations, postponements or other notices are posted.